Meghana157/British-Airways-Review-Analysis/README.md

 - **Value for Money:** 2.8

 ## Usage:
-This dashboard helps visualize British Airways' performance and allows users to filter and interact with the data to uncover insights specific to different travel conditions and customer experiences.
+This dashboard helps visualize British Airways performance and allows users to filter and interact with the data to uncover insights specific to different travel conditions and customer experiences.

 ## How to Use:
 1. Select the desired filters to narrow down the analysis based on your interest.